boschrexroth/ctrlx-automation-sdk/doc/dotnet.md

       dotnet --list-runtimes

-### Install the Visual Studio Code Extension from Marketplace
+### Install the Visual Studio Code C# extension from Marketplace

 We recommend to use __Microsoft Visual Studio Code__ on your host computer as IDE - [see here](vscode.md).

-To develop and test .NET application for the ctrlX we have to install the C# extension in the VM.
+To develop and test .NET application for the ctrlX we have to install the __C#__ extension in the VM.

 * Start Visual Studio Code and connect it with the QEMU VM.
-* Select the extension icon in the left side bar and enter c#
+* Select the extension icon in the left side bar and enter __c#__
-* Select this extension and click 'Install in SSH'
+* Select the C# extension and click 'Install in SSH'

 ![C# extension](images/csharpextension.png)